misterwalter/Diplomatic-Immunity/3_Steps.md

 - Jubilee - An old hand at the theater that really wanted to get out more.

+- Master Novum Cain - A master of bone and flesh.
+He is NOT a good boy.

 # Session 1: Redemption